Alex Call Player Props: Nationals vs. Athletics

-Alex Call -- hitting .156 with a double, six walks and an RBI in his past 10 games -- will be in action for the Washington Nationals versus the Oakland Athletics, with Luis Medina on the mound, on August 12 at 7:05 PM ET.
+After hitting .161 with a double, seven walks and an RBI in his past 10 games, Alex Call and the Washington Nationals take on the Oakland Athletics (who will start Ken Waldichuk) at 1:35 PM ET on Sunday.

+He had a hitless showing in his last game (0-for-1 with an RBI) against the Athletics.

 Alex Call Game Info & Props vs. the Athletics